 Before we answer this, a short bit of history: the German company traces its roots back as early as 1913, but the modern company emerged in 1962, when the Albrecht brothers created a name out of a mashup of “Albrecht-Diskont.”
-(As is probably obvious, diskont is German for discount.)
+(Diskont, as you would gues, is German for discount.)
 That would have made it more like AlDi, but of course the brothers didn’t do that, instead going with “Aldi.”
 They also split the company into two separate corporations, Aldi Nord and Aldi Süd, over a difference of opinion regarding cigarette sales.
-The two companies are related but distinct: Aldi Nord, for example, operates Trader Joes in the United States, while Aldi Süd operates Aldi US.
+The two companies are related but distinct: Aldi Nord, for example, operates Trader Joe’s in the United States, while Aldi Süd operates Aldi US.

 So that means it’s ALDI, right?
 Not so fast.

 Most of the mainstream press still renders the company as “Aldi.”
 At the time of this post, ABC, CBS, NBC, Fox News, and the Wall Street Journal all count among the major U.S.-based outlets that use the non-all-caps form.
 In the United Kingdom, BBC and the Guardian do the same.
 So does Reuters.
 And so does the Associated Press, whose AP style is the Bible for journalism.

 There are some blogs and local outlets, such as local TV stations and newspapers, that have taken to using “ALDI,” like the grocer does, but “Aldi” remains the overwhelming choice in the press.